OpenBankingUK/read-write-api-docs-pub/profiles/confirmation-of-funds-api-profile.md

 ### Consent Revocation

 A PSU may revoke consent for confirming funds at any point in time.

-The PSU may request the ASPSP to revoke consent that it has authorised.
-The mechanisms for this are in the competitive space and are up to each ASPSP to implement in the ASPSP's banking interface.

 The PSU may request the CBPII to revoke consent that it has authorised.
 If consent is revoked with the CBPII: